When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Typical summer day in Myrtle Beach.

-Use Sandy Brown from Benjamin Moore for a neutral house exterior color that feels like you’re entering a vacation house.
-It gels with both lighter and darker colors.
-You can play around with white trim (as seen in the picture) or opt for a dark shade of chocolate brown.
+Use Sandy Brown from Benjamin Moore for a neutral house exterior that feels earthy and grounded.
+It gels with both lighter and darker accents.
+You can play around with white trim for a crisp look or chocolate brown for a monochrome style.

 35. Light Sage